milosolutions/mdatabase/README.md

     SqliteMigrations dbManager;
 ```

 # Migrations manager
 To use migration manager you need to write your db connection provider or use
-available ones (currently only sqlite, it can be found in connectionproviders
+one of the available ones (currently available: SQLite, SQLiteCipher, SQLiteSee,
+it can be found in connectionproviders folder).
+Next step is to create
-folder).
-Next step is to create Migration manager, connect to its signals
+a Migration manager, connect to its signals and invoke `setupDatabase()`,
-and invoke setupDatabase, like in this example:
+like in this example:

 ```c++
 // SQlite migrations manager